Bandito11/cibum2/README.md

 ======

-The purpose of the app is to query a list of recipes by the ingredientes chosen.
+The purpose of the app is to query a list of recipes by the ingredients chosen.
 It was made for people that didn't know what to do when they open the fridge.